-Occasionally, another type of lymphoma known as Hodgkin lymphoma may start in the thyroid gland.
-We hope this information answers your questions.
+Rarely, another type of lymphoma known as Hodgkin lymphoma may start in the thyroid gland.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having treatment.

 Non-Hodgkin lymphoma is a cancer of the lymphatic system.
 The lymphatic system is part of the body’s immune system and helps us fight infection.
 It's made up of organs such as the bone marrow, thymus, spleen, and the lymph nodes (or lymph glands).
 Lymph nodes are connected by a network of tiny lymphatic vessels that contain lymph fluid.

 Lymph fluid contains cells known as lymphocytes.
 These are a type of white blood cell that help the body fight infection and disease.

 Lymphocytes start to grow in the bone marrow (where blood cells are made).
 The two main types of lymphocyte are B-cells and T-cells.

 B-cells mature in the bone marrow, while T-cells mature in the thymus gland behind the breast bone.
 When they're mature, both B-cells and T-cells help fight infections.

 Lymphoma is a disease in which either T-cells or B-cells grow in an uncontrolled way.
 Thyroid lymphoma is usually a disease of B-cells.

 The thyroid is a small gland in the front of the neck, just below the voice box (larynx).
 It's made up of two parts called lobes.
 The thyroid is one of a network of glands throughout the body that make up the endocrine system.
 This system is responsible for making hormones, which help to control different functions of the body.